tbrowder/FinanceAPI/README.md

 DESCRIPTION
 ===========

+The company [FinanceAPI](https://financeapi.net) provides a set of APIs to extract financial data from various markets around the world.

+This Raku package provides routines to query the website and manage the received data.

-**FinanceAPI** has a set of routines to extract financial data from various markets around the world using their APIs.
-There is a free tier with a limit of 100 queries per day.
+The company has a free tier with a limit of 100 queries per day.
 The user must obtain a personal API key in order to successfully use the full capability of this module to get desired data.
 See the details at [https://financeapi.net](https://financeapi.net).

-Yhe API key obtained *must* be assigned to the user's environment variable `FINANCEAPI_APIKEY`.
+The API key obtained *must* be assigned to the user's environment variable `FINANCEAPI_APIKEY`.
 On a Linux OS host, one can do this in the user's `$HOME/.bash_aliases` file:

     export FINANCEAPI_APIKEY='dEfvhygSrfbFttgyhjfe3huj'